kunaljainwin/Nptel-Deep-Learning-notes/README.md

 We guess weight `W` to minimize error called "Guess Work" then  we have Gradient descent and its variants an algorithm to do the same.
-- If we set `W` to very High value we can recover the step function
+- [ ] If we set `W` to very High value we can recover the step function
 ![image](https://user-images.githubusercontent.com/72144717/197610724-cf33582e-39bf-4814-bfe8-884fd692d709.png)

+- [ ] Now we should try approximating any different functions using neural networks